-Data that is overwritten does not meet the same erase standard as data that is purged by One-button secure erase.
+Data that is overwritten does not meet the same erase standard as the data that One-button secure erase purges.

 One-Button secure erase reports errors, but no specific details.

 One-button secure erase reports errors, but provides no details on specific component failures.